na-ka-na/object-query/src/protobuf-query/README.md

 - Alias support with AS:

-        SELECT person.addresses.zip % 10 AS z0 FROM <> WHERE z0=3 ORDER BY z0
+        SELECT persons.addresses.zip % 10 AS z0 FROM com.ka.Persons WHERE z0=3 ORDER BY z0

 ## Usage